hackforprivacy/internetfreedomhack-website/_includes/rsvp.md

 ### The Talks
 #### {{ page.friendly_talkdate }}
 {% if page.city == 'brisbane' %}
-We have talks from Dr Monique Mann of the *Australian Privacy Foundation*, Angus Murray of the *Queensland Council for Civil Liberties* and Tim Wilson Brown of *the TOR project* on **9th November**
+We have talks from Dr Monique Mann of the *Australian Privacy Foundation*, Angus Murray of the *Queensland Council for Civil Liberties* and Tim Wilson Brown of the *Tor Project* on **9th November**
 {% elsif page.city == 'melbourne' %}
 The talks are still being finalised, check back soon.
 {% endif %}